unravelin/ravelin-ios/README.md

 Before you can integrate with the Ravelin mobile SDK for iOS, you will need:

-* to locate the Ravelin Core SDK on CocoaPods (if you want to install via Cocoapods)
+* to locate RavelinCore and/or RavelinEncrypt on CocoaPods (if you want to install via Cocoapods).
+You only need the RavelinCore pod if you do not need to use the encryption functionality.
 * valid API keys which are available in the Ravelin Dashboard in the account menu under the Developer option

 If you have any questions on getting started, please ask us in your Ravelin support channel on Slack.